Interpolative Fusions I: -categorical and -stable base

+Using Lemma~\ref{Lemma: representativeformula}, we get a representative formula $\psi(x,z)$ for the tuple of variables $x$.
+Let $(X_c)_{c \in M^z}$ be the family defined by $\psi(x,z)$.
+Note that $X'_b$ is pseudo-dense in each of the almost irreducible components of its pseudo-closure.
+So $X'_b$ is infinite if and only if there is $c \in M^z$ such that

-By assumption, the set of pairs $(b,c)$ with $X'_b$ pseudo-dense in $X_c$ can be defined by a formula whose choice does not depend on $\sM'$.
-By Fact \ref{fact:aleph0categoricalaleph0stable}, $T$ defines multiplicity.
-In particular, the set of $c \in Z$ with $\dim X_c>0$ can be defined by an $L$-formula whose choice does not depend on $\sM'$.
-The desired conclusion follows.
+As $T'$ defines pseudo-denseness, the set of pairs $(b,c)$ with $X'_b$ pseudo-dense in $X_c$ is definable by an $L'$-formula.
+By Fact \ref{fact:aleph0categoricalaleph0stable}, $T$ defines Morley rank, so the set of $c \in M^z$ with $\dim X_c>0$ is definable by an $L$-formula.
+Hence, we get the desired conclusion.